San Carlos, Chile: Notable residents

 In 1850, General Sofanor Parra was born in this city, who was a renowned Chilean officer of the cavalry branch of the Chilean Army that stood out in the War of the Pacific.

 San Carlos is the birthplace of one of the most widely recognized names in Chilean and Latin American folk music, Violeta Parra.
 She has long been acclaimed as a great folk artist, author, painter, researcher and singer.
-The house where this famous artist was born is located in the city of San Carlos.
+The house where this artist was born is located in the city of San Carlos.
 It was declared National Monument by Law Decree 668 on September 29, 1992.
 San Carlos is also the birthplace of other well-known artists.
 Among them there are painters such as Hernán Gazmuri and a popular band from the 1970s, Los Ángeles Negros.

 Administration

 As a commune, San Carlos is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
-The 2008-2012 alcalde is Hugo Naim Gebrie Asfura (RN), and the councilors are: